 Small Stock Magazine was founded in 1917 by Wallace Blair (actually, we can claim an even earlier beginning, because Countryside also contains Journal of Outdoor Enterprises which was begun in Kansas City in 1916.), Countryside was founded in 1969 by Jerry (Jd) Belanger, author of Raising Milk Goats the Modern Way, Homesteader’s Handbook to Raising Small Livestock, Raising the Homestead Hog, Country Living, Soil Fertility, and The Place Called Attar.
 The two merged in 1973 to become Countryside & Small Stock Journal, usually shortened to Countryside.
-Countryside is now a print and digital media company owned by Swift Communications.
+Countryside is now a print and digital media company owned by Ogden Publications.

 Founded in 1916.